M1911 pistol: Usage

 The M1911 design has been offered commercially and has been used by other militaries.

-The M1911 was likewise widely copied, and their localized variants remain in use worldwide to date.
+The M1911 was likewise widely copied, and its localized variants remain in use worldwide to date.

 During wartime

 World War I

 By the beginning of 1917, a total of 68,533 M1911 pistols had been delivered to U.S. armed forces by Colt's Patent Firearms Manufacturing Company and the U.S. government's Springfield Armory.
 The M1911 and M1911A1 pistols were also ordered from Colt or produced domestically in modified form by several other nations, including Brazil, Mexico, Argentina and Spain.

 Britain ordered approximately 13,000 1911s in .455 Webley Auto during the First World War, with examples known to go to the Royal Air Force.
 Some remained in service during the Second World War.

 World War II

-The M1911A1 was a favored small arm of both U.S. and allied military personnel during the war.
-In particular, the pistol was prized by some British commando units and Britain's highly covert Special Operations Executive, as well as South African Commonwealth forces.
+The M1911A1 was a favored small arms weapon among both U.S. and allied military personnel during the war.
+In particular, the pistol was prized by some British commando units, Britain's highly covert Special Operations Executive, and South African Commonwealth forces.

-Numbers of Colt M1911s were used by the Royal Navy as sidearms during World War I in .455 Webley Automatic caliber.

-The pistols were then transferred to the Royal Air Force where they saw use in limited numbers up until the end of World War II as sidearms for aircrew in event of bailing out in enemy territory.
+Some Colt M1911s were used by the Royal Navy as sidearms during World War I in .455 Webley Automatic.
+The pistols were then transferred to the Royal Air Force, where they saw use in limited numbers up until the end of World War II as sidearms for aircrew in the event of bailing out in enemy territory.

 The German Volkssturm also used captured M1911s at the end of World War II under the weapon code P.660(a), in which the letter 'a' refers to "Amerika", the weapon's country of origin.